oxcode-dev/barfresh-admin/README.md

 ## Barfresh Admin CMS

-The project is an CMS system for e-commerce website for skincare products, where admin users can perform the CRUD of the contents of the e-commerce website and be able to the product orders and reviews.
+The project is an CMS system for e-commerce website for skincare products, where admin users can perform the CRUD of the contents of the e-commerce website and be able to see the product orders and reviews.

 ### This system consist of the following pages